 Pay Off Mortgage Or Invest: How To Make The Right Choice

-Whether you just got a raise and are considering how to best use those extra dollars or you’re just planning for the future, choosing where to invest your hard-earned cash is a challenge.
+Whether you just got a raise and are considering how to best use those extra dollars or you’re planning for the future, choosing where to invest your hard-earned cash can be a challenge.
 It makes sense that many homeowners would want to prioritize paying down their mortgage debt, but does it make more sense to invest extra cash in your retirement savings first?

 Whether you decide to pay down your mortgage or invest in your future first depends on your personal financial situation.
-If your income has increased substantially, the choice you make may be different than if you inherited a lump sum and wanted to invest that.
+If your income has increased substantially, the choice you make may differ from your choice if you inherited a lump sum and wanted to invest that.

 If you’re thinking of paying off your mortgage early, consider how much it would cost and if the money saved in interest as well as being debt-free is a higher priority for you than putting away money to build your future wealth.
-Consider where you’re at in terms of debt repayment, too.
-It’s typically smarter to pay down your mortgage as much as possible at the very beginning of the loan to save yourself from paying more interest later.
-If you’re somewhere near the later years of your mortgage, it may be more valuable to put your money into retirement accounts or other investments.
+Consider where you’re at with debt repayment, too.
+It’s typically smarter to pay down your mortgage as much as possible at the very beginning of the loan to avoid ultimately paying more in interest.
+If you’re in or near the later years of your mortgage, it may be more valuable to put your money into retirement accounts or other investments.

 Choosing To Pay Off Your Mortgage Early

-The idea of completely paying off your mortgage and not only owning your home, but also being debt-free can be very enticing.
-While many with an influx of cash might favor investing rather than paying off their mortgage, paying off your mortgage early can actually save you thousands of dollars in the long run and is often a solid financial decision.
+It can be enticing to think about completely paying off your mortgage and not only owning your home but also being debt-free.
+While many people with an influx of cash might favor investing rather than paying off their mortgage, paying off your mortgage early can save you thousands of dollars in the long run and is often a solid financial decision.

-If you’ve gotten a raise or some other increase in your income and you’re still in the early years of your mortgage, paying mostly interest on your mortgage payments, paying off your mortgage early might be the best option for you.
+If you’ve received a raise or some other increase in your income and you’re still in the early years of your mortgage and paying mostly interest on your mortgage payments, paying off your mortgage early might be the best option for you.